Baked Figs with Gorgonzola, Walnuts, and Honey

 With different nuts: try almonds, pistachios, or toasted hazelnuts instead of walnuts.

-Tartine version: spread the hot figs directly on the bread and enrich with a few flakes of gorgonzola.
+Tartine version: spread the hot figs directly on the bread and enrich with some gorgonzola flakes.

 Author image